 • “God called”—God names the creation

-• “There was evening and there was morning, (number) day”
+• “And there was evening and there was morning, the (number) day”

 Days 5, 6, and 7 each include a blessing—of birds and sea life (v.
 22)—of humans (v.
 28)—and of the seventh day (2:3).
 Days 5 and 6 were the days when God populated the earth with living beings of various kinds.
 Day 7, of course, was the day that God rested.